Central Coast Handweavers, Spinners and Textile Arts Guild. Membership conditions and benefits

 For health and safety reasons members are not encouraged to use the cottage alone.
 It is suggested that you team up with a Member Buddy if you need to use the cottage out of normal craft hours.

 The Executive Committee consists of a President, Vice President, Secretary and Treasurer.
 Other committee positions include Librarian, Newsletter Editor, Website Administrator, Equipment Oﬃcer, Welfare Oﬃcer, Cottage Manager, Workshop Conveners and Publicity Oﬃcer.
-All positions are declared vacant each year at the Annual General meeting in July and new members elected.
+All positions are declared vacant each year at the Annual General meeting and new members elected.
 All members are encouraged to participate in the running of the Guild.
 Members may stand for election after twelve (12) months continuous membership.